nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ![LoadSequenceDiagram](images/LoadSequenceDiagram-Logic.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `LoadCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+Some details like parameters of function is omitted for simplicity.

 -------------------------------------------------------------------------------